franknmungai/react-hackathon/docs/15-wrapping-up.md

 export default Player;
 ```

-This component takes in the `name` and `color` of a player.
+This component takes the `name` and `color` of a player via _props_.
 It displays the `name` and a white or black king piece to show the player's color.
 It also takes in a _player_ prop which will be _boolean_.
 It is used to set different classNames between the `Player` component showing _this_ player and the `Player` component showing their opponent. `` className={`player ${player ? 'you' : 'opponent'}`} `` This will be more clear when we see it in action shortly.

 Add the following styles in `player-styles.css` to style this component.